 We enter into contracts in the normal course of business with CROs and CMOs for clinical trials, preclinical research studies and testing, manufacturing and other services and products for operating purposes.
-These contracts generally provide for termination upon notice, and therefore we believe that our non-cancelable obligations under these agreements are not material.
+These contracts do not contain any minimum purchase commitments and are cancelable by us upon prior notice of 30 days and, as a result, are not included in the table of contractual obligations above.
+Payments due upon cancelation consist only of payments for services provided and expenses incurred up to the date of cancelation.